theopmw/recipe-box/TESTING.md

 ### Profile Page

-- [x] Test all user recipes are dispayed correctly and links work as expected.
+- [x] Test all user recipes are displayed correctly and links work as expected.

 - [x] Test pagination works correctly.

 ## Recipes Page

 - [x] Test all recipes render correctly and links work as expected.